JohannOlivares/BarberShop-Web-App/README.md

 # What can this Web Application do?
 As I said, this web app is still in it's infancy.
 For now this solution is just a static website with the only real funtionality being used to:
-- promote a barbershop
+- Promote a barbershop
-- showing thier services
+- Display services and products
-- links to their social handles
+- Display links to their social handles
 - Displaying contact information
-- Showing location as well as the directions to the location using the Google Maps API.
+- Show location as well as the directions using the Google Maps API.

 # Preview
 https://user-images.githubusercontent.com/60246437/120981338-71670f00-c72c-11eb-8129-fb3a067676cc.mov